I’m loving this DIY Wooden Christmas Tree Shelf! It’s a great display shelf for Cocoa Bars, Christmas Villages, Christmas Cards and ornaments.

 That’s it, guys.
 Grab the plans below, have fun building.
 And, Merry Christmas!

 Hello, DIY friends!
-You can download the DIY Wood Christmas Tree Shelf plans here.
-These plans are currently free to email subscribers and for personal use only.
+You can download the free printable DIY Christmas Tree Shelf plans here.
+These plans are for personal use only.
 They cannot be shared or sold without my permission.
 Please let me know if you have any questions and enjoy your build! 🙂

 You might also like this Beautiful DIY Christmas Tree Box Stand.
 Looks great under your tree AND stores your ornaments the rest of the year.